Tap 011: History

 The Serbian pop band was formed in 1992 under the name Tapiri.

 In 1994 they changed the name to Tap 011.
 Tap's first album, Novi Svet (New World), released in early 1995.
 This was followed by numerous concerts, awards, and frequent radio air-time.
-With the release of their second album, Gace (Underpants), Tap 011 won many music awards and performed domestically and internationally in Germany, Switzerland, Austria, and France.
+With the release of their second album, Gaće (Underpants), Tap 011 won many music awards and performed domestically and internationally in Germany, Switzerland, Austria, and France.

 In 1999, Goca Tržan left the group, followed shortly by Ivana Pavlović's departure.
 Goca began a solo career, and Ivana formed her own band Negative.
 In the summer of 2000, almost a year and a half after the bombing of Yugoslavia, Milan, Pera and Djole re-assembled the band.
-The new singers were Štajdohar Ana and Natasa Guberinić.
+The new singers were Ana Štajdohar and Natasa Guberinić.
 In 2001, they issued their fourth album Čudesna Ploča (Marvelous Disc), the first with the new lineup.
 In 2002, after releasing their last album, 5 Element, they broke up.

 On April 1, 2011, they held a farewell concert at Štark Arena under the name Taprililili.